otterscan/otterscan-book/src/api-docs/ots-api.md

 - `object` containing the following attributes, or `null` if the address does not contain a contract.
   - `hash` - The tx hash of the transaction who created the contract.
-  - `creator` - The address who directly created the contract.
+  - `creator` - The address which created the contract.
 Note that for simple transactions that directly deploy a contract this corresponds to the EOA in the `from` field of the transaction.
-For deployer contracts, i.e., the contract is created as a result of a method call, this corresponds to the address of the contract who created it.
+For deployer contracts, i.e., the contract is created as a result of a method call, this corresponds to the address of the contract which created it.

-Example: get who created the Uniswap V3 Router contract.
+Example: get the address which deployed the Uniswap V3 Router contract.

 Request: